wizardofgit/river-watch/README.md

 ## Starting the app
 To run the app make sure you have Docker installed and run `run.sh` script in the root folder.
 This will build the docker image and start the container.
+To stop the app, run `./run.sh down`.

+If using Windows, the script must be run using WSL (Windows Subsystem for Linux).

+It can also be run by `./run.sh restart`, that will stop any running containers and start a new one.

+Running the app with flag `-p` or `--persistent` will start the app with data persistence enabled, e.g.
+`./run.sh -p restart`.